 Install Tailscale with the Official APT Repository

-This method adds Tailscale’s signed repository as a DEB822 .sources file, imports the signing key, and installs the tailscale package.
+This method adds Tailscale’s signed repository as a DEB822 .sources file, stores the binary signing key, and installs the tailscale package.

-Install prerequisites and store your Ubuntu codename in a shell variable.
+Install the small prerequisites first.
 The -y flag auto-confirms the installation prompt:

 sudo mkdir -p --mode=0755 /usr/share/keyrings